dreamingmoths/memory-of-alessa/docs/development.md

 alessatool annotate --asm-path silent-hill-2/config/SLUS_202.28/asm/Chacter_Draw/model3_sub_n.s
 ```

-See `alessatool annotate -h` or `alessatool -h` for more information.
+See `alessatool annotate --help` for more information.

+There are more commands, for example `alessatool debug` command may be helpful
+for troubleshooting issues with the build.
+Run `alessatool --help` for a list of
+all commands.

 ## general workflow & `make` commands